-There is a various classification of the report.
+There is a various classifications of the report.
 And there are some reports which do not involve any analysis.
 Such reports are made attractive and meaningful to the audience in terms of using design, tables, graphs, and pictures.

 To remove such limitations, a graphical presentation of data is the best alternative.

 - An Effective Structure of a Market Report

 - Internal Report Template

 - Difference Between Formal and Informal Reports